 Quick-Start

-Agilab is a software solution to explore AI for engineering.
-This quick-start walks you through the minimal steps required to install the framework, open the Streamlit UI, and run one of the sample apps.
+AGILab is a software solution to explore AI for engineering.
+This quick-start walks you through the minimal steps required to install the framework, open the web interface, and run one of the sample apps.
 For architectural context see AGILab Architecture and AGI Core Architecture.

 Prerequisites